 - All memberships belong to individuals, not groups, clubs, companies, etc.

-- Memberships are non-transferrable.
+- Memberships are non-transferable.

 - Memberships cannot be created for others.